Reading

 We ask parents and carers to record their child’s reading in their home reading log daily.
 The comments need to be purposeful for the class teacher.
 If their reading is good – a steady pace, varying tone and expression for different characters, good understanding of what they have read – then just an initial is acceptable.

-If the child has struggled due to the text being too challenging or certain words or sounds causing problems, please write a short comment to explain this.
+If the child has struggled, due to the text being too challenging or certain words or sounds causing problems, please write a short comment to explain this.
 Write the page number the child has read up to.

 KS2 will be able to independently write the title and author of their book at the top of the ‘comment’ section.

-Please note; all reading books and reading logs must be brought back to school each day so that children can read them in their guided reading lesson in class.
+Please note; all reading books and reading logs must be brought back to school each day so that children can read in their guided reading lesson in class.
 Forgetting or misplacing reading books has a detrimental impact on your own child’s learning and on other children’s learning as it disrupts our reading lessons in school.

 School Library